isaac-gorman/js109/study_guides/wirtten_assesment/0_what_is_JS/definition.md

 - - Geo-location
 - - and many many more ....

 - Using JavaScript on the server using Node.js gives completely different tools to enable you to manage the computer directly such as:
+- - Path OS
+- - File System
+- - Handle network resources (Net, URL, HTTP/2)
-- -
+- - Create process

+- With each case you access to a range of very different utilities and functionalities and do not have nothing in common at all.

+- When using JavaScript on the server JavaScript actually functions very similarly to standard programming languages, but when JavaScript is used on the browser it behaves more like a standard scripting language